 Required; limited to 1 page

 The Project Summary should be informative to other persons working in the same or related fields and, insofar as possible, understandable to a broad audience within the scientific domain.
 It should not be an abstract of the proposal.
-The summary must include three separate sections, each of which is input into a text box in FastLane*:

 - Overview: Describe the activity that would result if the proposal were funded and state the objectives and methods to be employed.